danog/MadelineProtoDocs/docs/API_docs/methods/index.md

 * <a href="messages.getFeaturedEmojiStickers.html" name="messages.getFeaturedEmojiStickers">Gets featured custom emoji stickersets: messages.getFeaturedEmojiStickers</a>

+* <a href="messages.getDefaultHistoryTTL.html" name="messages.getDefaultHistoryTTL">Gets the default value of the Time-To-Live setting, applied to all new chats: messages.getDefaultHistoryTTL</a>

 * <a href="messages.getEmojiStickers.html" name="messages.getEmojiStickers">Gets the list of currently installed custom emoji stickersets: messages.getEmojiStickers</a>

 * <a href="bots.getBotMenuButton.html" name="bots.getBotMenuButton">Gets the menu button action for a given user or for all users, previously set using bots.setBotMenuButton; users can see this information in the botInfo constructor: bots.getBotMenuButton</a>

+* <a href="messages.getTopReactions.html" name="messages.getTopReactions">Got popular message reactions: messages.getTopReactions</a>

 * <a href="help.hidePromoData.html" name="help.hidePromoData">Hide MTProxy/Public Service Announcement information: help.hidePromoData</a>

+* <a href="channels.toggleParticipantsHidden.html" name="channels.toggleParticipantsHidden">Hide or display the participants list in a supergroup: channels.toggleParticipantsHidden</a>

 * <a href="channels.togglePreHistoryHidden.html" name="channels.togglePreHistoryHidden">Hide/unhide message history for new channel/supergroup users: channels.togglePreHistoryHidden</a>

 * <a href="contacts.acceptContact.html" name="contacts.acceptContact">If the peer settings of a new user allow us to add them as contact, add that user as contact: contacts.acceptContact</a>

 * <a href="messages.setBotShippingResults.html" name="messages.setBotShippingResults">If you sent an invoice requesting a shipping address and the parameter is_flexible was specified, the bot will receive an updateBotShippingQuery update.
 Use this method to reply to shipping queries: messages.setBotShippingResults</a>

+* <a href="chatlists.joinChatlistInvite.html" name="chatlists.joinChatlistInvite">Import a chat folder deep link », joining some or all the chats in the folder: chatlists.joinChatlistInvite</a>

 * <a href="messages.importChatInvite.html" name="messages.importChatInvite">Import a chat invite and join a private chat/supergroup/channel: messages.importChatInvite</a>